cjtakhar/tindog/README.md

 # tindog

-A satirical website that demonstrates mobile and desktop responsive design.
+Using media query and bootstrap grid system to demonstrate mobile and desktop responsive design.